-Learning a musical instrument doesn’t necessarily mean that you want to become a professional musician and play a week of sold out shows in Carnegie Hall (though that would be great, send us some tickets if you get there!).
+Learning a musical instrument doesn’t necessarily mean that you want to become a professional musician and play a week of sold out shows in Carnegie Hall (although that would be great - send us some tickets if you get there!).

 Playing an instrument is a great way to start a lifelong love of music in all its forms.
-For some children it may be the start of a career in music but it is just as valuable as a way to build self esteem and confidence, meet new friends, learn to appreciate music and develop crossover skills that will help them in other areas of their lives.
+For some children it may be the start of a career in music.
+But for those who don't, it is just as valuable as a way to build confidence, meet new friends, learn to appreciate music and develop crossover skills that will help them in other areas of their lives.

 Pre-instrumental for young children

 Before your child is old enough to get an instrument and go to lessons, there are a number of ways you can help them on their way to a lifetime of musical fun.

 Simple musical activities and games can seem like just a bit of fun.
 However, practicing singing and playing at an early age helps children to learn basic musical concepts like rhythm, dynamics and structure.

 Exposure to music making at a young age will make it easy to pick up and play instruments when they are ready.
 These musical concepts are transferable to any instrument.

 Before you start spending on expensive instrument tuition, here are a few things that will save you time and money: